georgiee/angular-workshop-skipbo/docs/challenges/06-animation.md

 + 1. Assign all WebAnimation style changes to the element `card__inner`
 + 2. Bind the value of `flipState` to the trigger — so we can refer to the values `front` & `back` in the trigger.

 Save and checkout the browser view.
-Yyou should not have any error but nothing changed of course as we did not create anything that would be visible.
+You should not have any error but nothing changed of course as we did not create anything that would be visible.

 ### States